German words expats should know: Fernweh

 As expats, most of us are probably familiar with the concept of homesickness - whether it’s friends, family, a favourite food, a beloved pet, or just a familiar sense of humour, there’s lots of things we often miss about home.
 But have you ever felt the feeling in reverse - where you long to travel, perhaps to an unknown, far-off place?
 The Germans have a word for that: "Fernweh".

 Like all good German compound nouns, you need to break Fernweh down into its constituent parts to get an idea of its definition.
-It’s made up of the words “fern” (far) and “weh” (woe) and so could literally be translated as “far-woe” - that is, a longing for a far-off place.
+It’s made up of the words “fern” (far) and “weh” (woe or ache) and so could literally be translated as “far-woe” - that is, an aching for a far-off place.
 If you’ve ever sat at your computer at work on a Monday afternoon and thought dreamily about your next holiday, you’ll know what we’re talking about.

 Fernweh meaning: Longing for somewhere you’ve never been